 All substitutes are required to complete online training through the Global Compliance Network or GCN.
-In order to be in compliance with state law, the DCFS Mandated Reporter training will now be completed directly from the DCFS website.
-You will need to provide a copy of your DCFS issued certificate of completion to the HR department.
-GCN will provide you the link in order to complete the DCFS Mandated Reporter training.
-General directions for accessing and completing the training will be provided to all substitutes by the Human Resources office.
+Please remember that this is a mandated annual requirement and a qualification of substitute employement.
+General directions for accessing and completing the training will be provided to all substitutes by Jenny Herrera in our Human Resources office.